ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 processes, and that these processes are protected from unauthorized manipulation or other threats.
 When a protocol operation can affect a critical system component of the infrastructure, devices attached to that critical component require some assurances depending on the security context, including that: a requesting device or application has not been compromised, and the requesters and actors act on applicable policies.
-As such, RATS can be used to only accept commands from requesters that are within policy.
+As such, remote attestation can be used to only accept commands from requesters that are within policy.

 Attester: